Tingting0618/SVM_Classifier/README.md

 #### Content Includes:
 - Support Vector Machine (SVM) classifier
+  - Linear SVM Classification
+    - hard margin classification (not working well when there are outliers) soft margin classification (not working well when classes are not linearly separable)
+  - Nonlinear SVM Classification
+  - Polynomial Kernel
+  - Gaussian RBF Kernel
 - KNeighbors (KNN) classifier

 This repo is my learning notebook following the book: